acmeproducts/perf/core-first-release-execution-thread.md

 - **Smoke-test the shared skeleton.** Run at least a fast local validation of gesture bindings and the MLPUM toggle after each conflict resolution to catch regressions before re-pushing the branch.

+## Solo tester-friendly workflow
+- **Developers do the rebases.** When `main` moves, engineering rebases or merges locally, reruns the overlap checks, and force-pushes the updated branch.
+The tester should never see a “Resolve conflicts” banner.
+- **Small, serial deliveries.** Ship the bundles in order (B1 → B5) as separate PRs.
+Wait for QA sign-off on the currently-open PR before opening the next so the tester always has a single clean branch to validate.
+- **Plain-language release notes.** Each PR description must include a “How to test this with just the GitHub UI” section with links to the deploy preview or attached video/screenshot.
+Assume no local dev tools.
+- **Link the tester instructions.** Drop a quick reference to `tester-merge-guide.md` in every PR description so the reviewer knows exactly what to do when it is time to merge.
+- **Escalate blockers quickly.** If the tester reports that a PR shows merge conflicts or the deploy preview is missing, treat it as a P0: engineering must refresh the branch immediately and confirm in writing that the UI is ready again.

 Once this file is committed, it becomes the authoritative reference for the next implementation thread, ensuring we never revisit the previous merge